Skip to content

 Upload your DWG file

-Drag and drop a .dwg file onto the viewer, or click to browse.
-Your file is uploaded for server-side conversion so it can be displayed in the browser.
+Drag a .dwg file onto the viewer, or click to choose one.
+The file is uploaded for conversion, then displayed in your browser.

 Step 2